-Built on the ruins of the Maya city of T’ho, which was constructed with white limestone, Mérida has been known as ‘the White City.’
+Built on the Maya city of T’ho, which was constructed with white limestone, Mérida has been known as ‘the White City.’
 T’ho was conquered and dismantled by the Spaniards under the command of Francisco de Montejo, who ‘founded’ Mérida in 1542.

 Recalling a similar vista near Mérida, Spain, De Montejo christened the new city with the name of the old.
 On the south side of the plaza is the Casa de Montejo, the former residence of the conqueror.
 It is now, like many other aristocratic homes, a bank and museum.